memgraph/mage/README.md

-Now you can run this command to compile and copy all C++ and Rust modules, and copy Python modules to following path `/usr/lib/memgraph/query_modules`.
+Now you can run the following command to compile and copy the query modules to the `/usr/lib/memgraph/query_modules` path:

 ```bash
 python3 setup build -p /usr/lib/memgraph/query_modules